 Eat early, weigh less.
 Early studies suggest that consuming more of your daily calories at breakfast and fewer at dinner time can help you shed more pounds.
-Eating larger healthy breakfast can jump start your metabolism, stop you feeling hungry during the day, and give you more time to burn off the calories.
+Eating a larger healthy breakfast can jump-start your metabolism, stop you feeling hungry during the day, and give you more time to burn off the calories.

 Plan your meals and snacks ahead of time.
 You will be more inclined to eat in moderation if you have thought out healthy meals and snacks in advance.
 You can buy or create your own small portion snacks in plastic bags or containers.
 Eating on a schedule will also help you avoid eating when you aren’t really hungry.

-Cooking meals at home allows you to control both portion size and what goes in to the food.
-Restaurant and packaged foods generally contain a lot more sodium, fat, and calories than food cooked at home—plus the portion sizes tend to be larger.
+Cooking meals at home allow you to control both portion size and what goes into the food.
+Restaurant and packaged foods generally contain a lot more sodium, fat, and calories than food cooked at home plus the portion sizes tend to be larger.

 Try not to shop for groceries when you’re hungry.
 Create your own shopping list and stick to it.
 Be careful to avoid high-calorie snack and convenience foods.